shadow/shadow/docs/Topology-Format.md

 **Required**: _id_, _path_ or _center_
 **Optional**: _width_, _tail_

 The _cdf_ element instructs Shadow to either generate an empirical Cumulative Distribution Function, or load the representation of one from a file.
+The _id_ attribute must be a string that is unique among all _id_ attributes for any element in the XML file.

 If no _path_ is given, it will generate a CDF using _center_ - _width_ as the 10th percentile, _center_ as the 80th percentile, _center_ + _width_ as the 90th percentile, and _center_ + _width_ + _tail_ as the 95th percentile.

 If _path_ is given, it should specify the location of a file from which Shadow should extract a CDF.
+If _path_ begins with `~/`, the path will be considered relative to the current user's home directory.
 The file should be in the following format:

 ```text
 1000.000 0.2000000000